dmitrypol/dmitrypol.github.io/_posts/2016-10-11-redis_application_join.md

 REDIS.del(r_user_ids)
 {% endhighlight %}

-This design requires writing more code but it speeds up your application AND decreases DB load.
-It can also work when querying records from two separate SQL DBs or from 3rd party APIs.
+This design requires writing more code but it speeds up your report generator AND decreases DB load.
+It can also work when querying records from multiple SQL DBs or from 3rd party APIs.
 We fetch each dataset separately and use Redis as temp data store.